AutoResearch/autora/docs/contribute/experimentalist-module.md

 # Contribute an Experimentalist

 AutoRA experimentalists are meant to return novel experimental conditions based on prior experimental conditions, prior observations, and/or prior models.
-Such conditions may then serve as a basis for new experiments conducted by an experiment runner.
+Such conditions may serve as a basis for new, informative experiments conducted by an experiment runner.
 Experimentalists are generally implemented as functions that can be integrated into an [Experimentalist Pipeline](https://autoresearch.github.io/autora/core/docs/pipeline/Experimentalist%20Pipeline%20Examples/).